Stitch07/godfather/CONTRIBUTING.md

 submit a pull request.
 We highly suggest [ESLint] to be installed in your text editor or IDE of your choice to ensure builds from GitHub Actions do not fail.

-1. Fork, clone, and select the **main** branch.
+1. Fork, clone, and select the **master** branch.
 2. Create a new branch in your fork.
 3. Make your changes.
-4. Ensure your linting passes by running `yarn lint`
+4. Ensure your linting passes and unit-tests work by running `yarn lint` and `yarn test` respectively.
 5. Commit your changes, and push them.
 6. Submit a Pull Request [here]!